Project Builder

 Like a coach or mentor, the Project Builder Facilitator guides your team from brainstorming through project scope building and/or grant writing over 4-6 months.
 Your Facilitator will help support the launch of your ideas, and they will equip you with the resources and relationships you need to apply for funding and build ongoing resilience in your community.

-- Government, institution, or coalition who can serve as a fiscal agent
+- A fiscal agent, which is either a 501(c)(3) nonprofit organization or a government, institution, or coalition which can serve as a fiscal agent.

-- Project proposals must take place within the Great Bay Watershed, which include a large range of communities: Barrington, Brentwood, Brookfield, Candia, Chester, Danville, Deerfield, Durham, East Kingston, Epping, Exeter, Farmington, Fremont, Kensington, Kingston, Lee, Madbury, Middleton, Milton, New Castle, New Durham, Newfields, Newington, Newmarket, North Hampton, Northwood, Nottingham, Portsmouth, Raymond, Rochester, Rollinsford, Sandown, Somersworth, Strafford, Stratham, and Wakefield.
+- Project proposals must take place within the Great Bay Watershed.
+Some eligible communities are entirely within the watershed, while others are only partially included.
+A project may occur anywhere in the Great Bay Watershed town if benefits or activities also occur within the watershed boundary.
+Projects must be located within at least one of the following New Hampshire communities: Barrington, Brentwood, Brookfield, Candia, Chester, Danville, Deerfield, Dover, Durham, East Kingston, Epping, Exeter, Farmington, Fremont, Greenland, Hampton Falls, Kensington, Kingston, Lee, Madbury, Middleton, Milton, New Castle, New Durham, Newfields, Newington, Newmarket, North Hampton, Northwood, Nottingham, Portsmouth, Raymond, Rochester, Rollinsford, Sandown, Somersworth, Strafford, Stratham, and Wakefield.

 - Projects must address the current year's climate theme and adhere to theme criteria (above).
 In 2025, this theme is flooding and/or extreme heat in the Great Bay Watershed.

-Eligible Communities – Cities & Towns in the Great Bay Watershed: Barrington, Brentwood, Brookfield, Candia, Chester, Danville, Deerfield, Durham, East Kingston, Epping, Exeter, Farmington, Fremont, Kensington, Kingston, Lee, Madbury, Middleton, Milton, New Castle, New Durham, Newfields, Newington, Newmarket, North Hampton, Northwood, Nottingham, Portsmouth, Raymond, Rochester, Rollinsford, Sandown, Somersworth, Strafford, Stratham, and Wakefield.
+Projects must be located within the watershed portion of at least one of the following New Hampshire communities: Barrington, Brentwood, Brookfield, Candia, Chester, Danville, Deerfield, Dover, Durham, East Kingston, Epping, Exeter, Farmington, Fremont, Greenland, Hampton Falls, Kensington, Kingston, Lee, Madbury, Middleton, Milton, New Castle, New Durham, Newfields, Newington, Newmarket, North Hampton, Northwood, Nottingham, Portsmouth, Raymond, Rochester, Rollinsford, Sandown, Somersworth, Strafford, Stratham, and Wakefield.

 Meet Your Project Builder Support Team